-Perch yourself on a piece of mis-matched furniture or distressed sofa and try one of the classic cocktails at Mr Lynch in Jesmond.
+Perch yourself on a piece of mis-matched furniture or distressed sofa and try one of the classic cocktails at The Holy Hobo in Jesmond.
 If you want a drink somewhere swanky - try Pleased to Meet You, they have a huge range of gin and a Grade II listed interior.
 For Quayside views, book ahead at the Pitcher and Piano to bag a terrace table when the weather's nice.

 The Botanist at Monument Mall has a lovely terrace, with twinkly lighting at night.
 Tokyo cocktail bar has both an indoor and outdoor roof terrace to sip a mojito on.
 Tucked out the way is The Forth, who's small rooftop terrace is a cheeky little suntrap.
-The Bridge Hotel has an outdoor terrace over the River Tyne as has the Hilton Newcastle Gateshead.
+The Bridge Hotel has an outdoor terrace over the River Tyne, as does the Hilton Newcastle Gateshead.

 The area's maritime, scientific and technological breakthroughs are the main focus at the free Discovery Museum.
-Great Hall on the fourth floor, its got an Art Deco ceiling and wood panelling.
+There's a Great Hall on the fourth floor with an Art Deco ceiling and wood panelling.
 The Live Science Centre is part of a self-sustaining science village and you can easily spend half a day exploring all the different zones.
 You can do proper experiments, experience the 4D Motion Ride and young children even have their own special zone to get them into science from the start.